VulturCadens/notebook/README.md

 ### **Reference Types**

-* Pointers, slices, maps and channels.
+* Slices, maps, channels, and any data type by using a pointer (a pointer itself is a copy).

 ```go
 var p *int